Robin Newton

-Robin Gray Newton (born 21 December 1945) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
+Robert "Robin" Gray Newton MBE (born 21 December 1945) is a Unionist politician from Northern Ireland representing the Democratic Unionist Party (DUP).
 He was a Member of the Northern Ireland Assembly (MLA) for East Belfast from 2003 to 2022, and was a junior minister in the Office of the First Minister and deputy First Minister from 2009 to 2011.

 Newton is a chief executive of a management consultancy company and a member of the East Belfast Partnership Board, which promotes economic development in East Belfast.
 He served as Speaker of the Northern Ireland Assembly from 12 May 2016 until 11 January 2020.
 He and his wife Carole have two children.

+He was appointed a Member of the Order of the British Empire (MBE) in the 2008 Birthday Honours "for services to Local Government and to the community in Northern Ireland."

 Political career

 Newton was first elected to Belfast City Council in 1985.
 Newton is chairman of the Waterfront Hall board.
 He was an unsuccessful candidate in East Belfast in the 1996 Northern Ireland Forum election.
 He was elected as a DUP member of the Northern Ireland Assembly for East Belfast in 2003.

 After the 1998 Northern Ireland Assembly election, he was the deputy chair of the Development Committee.
 He takes particular interest in housing matters, the elderly, health services and employment opportunities.
 Newton is the DUP party spokesperson for Enterprise, Trade and Investment.
 On 12 May 2016 he was elected Speaker of the Northern Ireland Assembly.

-In 2022, Newton was deselected as a DUP candidate and as a result will not contest the 2022 Assembly election.
+In 2022, Newton was deselected as a DUP candidate and as a result did not contest the 2022 Assembly election.